 Peter Kilburn, 38, has run a number of marathons around the UK, but was inspired to run his first London marathon in support of Jesuit Missions after hearing director Paul Chitnis speak at Stonyhurst’s annual Easter retreat.
 To support Peter’s efforts, please visit his fundraising page.

-Sr Theo, CJ, Sister of the Congregation of Jesus, spent 7 months of 2017 in Guyana with the indigenous Amerindian people of Guyana’s interior, working alongside Jesuits and Ursuline sisters, supported by Jesuit Missions.
-Inspired by the first hand work she has witnessed, she has decided run the marathon to raise further vital funds.
+Sr Theo, CJ, Sister of the Congregation of Jesus, spent 7 months of 2017 in Guyana working with the indigenous Amerindian people of Guyana’s interior, alongside Jesuits and Ursuline sisters.
+Inspired by the first hand work of Jesuit Missions that she witnessed, she has decided run the marathon dressed as a nun!
 To support Theodora’s efforts, please visit her fundraising page.

 Marathon runner: from Guyana to London-Read Sr Theo’s exclusive interview here.